-“ Is Singapore worth visiting? ” was probably one of the most frequently asked question by travelers planning which SE Asian countries to explore in their journeys.
+“ Is Singapore worth visiting? ” was probably one of the most frequently asked questions by travelers planning which SE Asian countries to explore in their journeys.

 “It’s expensive.
 There’s no adventure there.
-Way too many rules” were amongst the top complains by travelers that have already been to the city of the Merlion.
+Way too many rules” were amongst the top complaints by travelers that have already been to the city of the Merlion.

 Here’s the story of my epic week in Singapore my wonder friend.
 Warning: The photos here might make you think you’re actually in the future!!!